 Similar to the Jetboil Flash above, the MSR WindBurner is a great integrated stove solution if your backcountry cooking routine consists mostly of boiling water.
 We love the windproof design: After lighting the stove and snapping everything into place, the enclosed burner brings water to a boil quickly, even in gusty conditions (this can be a weakness of Jetboil models, which leave more of the stove exposed).
 In terms of quality, practically everything about this stove—from the honeycomb burner to the lid—is well made and has stood up over time.
 The price of the WindBurner is steep at $190, but it’s a top-notch backpacking stove overall.

 So why is the MSR WindBurner ranked here?
 The added weather protection is overkill for many summer backpackers, and in our opinion is not worth the $60 increase in price from the Jetboil Flash.
 Furthermore, the WindBurner takes longer to boil a liter of water than the Flash (it puts out 7,000 BTUs vs. the Jetboil’s 9,000) and does not include a convenient built-in ignitor.
-But for those traveling to windy regions and expecting a lot of exposure, it’s a premium all-in-one stove that will cost you $100 less than the Reactor above (we also prefer the security of the Windburner’s all-in-one design for precarious situations like portaledges and cramped bivys).
+But for those traveling to windy regions and expecting a lot of exposure, it’s a premium all-in-one stove that will cost you a significant $120 less than the Reactor above (we also prefer the security of the Windburner’s all-in-one design for precarious situations like portaledges and cramped bivys).
 Finally, the WindBurner line also includes the Duo and Combo stove systems, which feature larger pots, remote canister attachments (for better cold-weather performance), and the ability to simmer.

 See the MSR WindBurner Stove System